Skip to content

 Implementation Pattern

 An OpenAI-compatible router sits in front of both your local vLLM instance and cloud API endpoints.
-Since Ollama, vLLM, and most cloud providers all expose OpenAI-compatible APIs, your application code does not need to change — the router handles model selection based on request metadata, load, and policy rules.
+Since Ollama, vLLM, and most cloud providers all expose OpenAI-compatible APIs, your application code does not need to change.
+The router handles model selection based on request metadata, load, and policy rules.

 Decision Framework: When to Self-Host vs Use Cloud APIs